Project ID: PA1A119

 The specific objectives of the project accommodate this fact:

-In order to strengthen the cooperation and the commitment to work together towards the Joint Vision, the methodology foresees the incorporation of other relevant stakeholders in the region through regional workshops, feedback-loops and direct input to relevant topics.
+In order to strengthen the cooperation and the commitment to work together towards the Joint Vision, the methodology intended the incorporation of other relevant stakeholders in the region through regional workshops, feedback-loops and direct input to relevant topics.

 Start date: 01.01.2017